GMOD/Apollo/README.md

 ## Quick-start guide

-The [quick-start guide](docs/Apollo2Build.md) shows how to easily get started with Apollo, and further setup steps are shown how to deploy on a production server with customized settings in the [setup guide](docs/Setup.md) and [configuration guide](docs/Configure.md).
+The [quick-start developer's guide](docs/Apollo2Build.md) shows how develeopr's get started with Apollo.

+Setting up on a production server with customized settings in the [setup guide](docs/Setup.md) and [configuration guide](docs/Configure.md).

 ## Migrating data from older versions